Board of Physician Assistants

 - Criminal Background Check Required for New Applications

-The Committee on Physician Assistants was created in 1985 by the State Legislature.
-It is responsible for safeguarding the health, safety, and welfare of Tennesseans by requiring all that practice as physician assistants are qualified.
-The Committee, working with the Board of Medical Examiners, interprets the laws, rules, and regulations to determine the appropriate standards of practice to ensure the highest degree of professional conduct.
+The Committee on Physician Assistants was originally created in 1985 by the legislature for the purpose of assisting the Board of Medical Examiners in issuing licenses to qualified physician assistants.
+In 2021, the legislature transitioned the Committee into an independent board.
+The Board of Physician Assistants is responsible for safeguarding the health, safety, and welfare of Tennesseans by requiring all that practice as physician assistants are qualified.
+The Board interprets the laws, rules, and regulations to determine the appropriate standards of practice to ensure the highest degree of professional conduct.

-The Committee is authorized to issue licenses to qualified candidates who have completed appropriate education and successfully completed required examinations.
-The Committee, along with the Board, determines the appropriate standard of care, investigates alleged violations of law and rules, and disciplines licensees who are found guilty of such violations.
+The Board is authorized to issue licenses to qualified candidates who have completed appropriate education and successfully completed required examinations.
+The Board determines the appropriate standard of care, investigates alleged violations of law and rules, and disciplines licensees who are found guilty of such violations.

-Administrative staff of the Division of Health Related Boards supports the Committee by issuing licenses to those who meet the requirements of the law and rules.
+Administrative staff of the Division of Health Related Boards supports the Board by issuing licenses to those who meet the requirements of the law and rules.
 Licenses are awarded in the following categories:

 - Physician Assistant